The World Revolves Around You

 The World Revolves Around You (German: Jetzt dreht die Welt sich nur um dich) is a 1964 Austrian musical film directed by Wolfgang Liebeneiner and starring Gitte Hænning, Rex Gildo and Claus Biederstaedt.

 It was shot at the Rosenhügel Studios in Vienna and on location in Heidelberg.
 The film's sets were designed by the art director Leo Metzenbauer.
 It was produced with the backing of the major German distributor Constantin Film.

 Synopsis

 Lilian, the daughter of a Danish newspaper magnate and aspiring singer, returns home from boarding school in Switzerland.
-Frustrated by her father's refusal to pursue her musical career, she flees in her aunt's car to Germany, ending up in Heidelberg where she meets Martin, a student.
+Frustrated by her father's refusal to let her pursue a musical career, she flees in her aunt's car to Germany, ending up in Heidelberg where she meets Martin, a student.